Specialized Law Firms Can Help Veterans Access Disability Benefits

 A combined ratings table is used to assign your rating when you have more than one disabling condition.
 You can apply to have your rating upgraded if your condition worsens.
 The VA also reserves the right to reexamine your rating at any time.

-Farr Law Firm Can Help Veterans Access Disability Benefits
+Specialized Law Firms Can Help Veterans Access Disability Benefits

 VA disability law changes frequently, which can make it difficult to determine how to best prepare your application for benefits.
-Let the Farr Law Firm assist you in filing your VA disability claim or getting a higher disability rating.
+The Farr Law Firm does not assist in filing your VA disability claim or getting a higher disability rating.